Kirklington Primary School

-The school has a policy for dealing with complaints, a copy of which is available on request from the office manager.
+The school has a policy for dealing with complaints, a copy of which is available on request from the Business Manager.
 If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the SENCO, who will be able to advise on formal procedures for complaints.

 Once a place has been offered to a child, arrangements are put in place to ensure the child is able to settle well.
 Transition days are organised and the child is invited to spend increasing amounts of time in school during the summer term preceding September admission.
 Transfers into school at any other time are carefully managed in consultation with the parents so that the child is effectively supported during these early days.
 Children are generally admitted at the beginning of a new term.

 ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?

 Special transition arrangements are made with the secondary school (often but not exclusively The Minster School) to which SEND pupils will be transferring.
 Visits are organised well in advance so that the child can meet the new SENCO and support staff and become familiar with the new school building.